pnpm/pnpm.io/docs/cli/deploy.md

 title: "pnpm deploy"
 ---

 Deploy a package from a workspace.
+During deployment, the files of the deployed package are copied to the target directory.
+All dependencies of the deployed package, including dependencies from the workspace, are installed inside an isolated `node_modules` directory at the target directory.
+The target directory will contain a portable package that can be copied to a server and executed without additional steps.

 Usage: